jcelli/moviepro/README.md

 ### What to do

 In this assignment you are asked to:
-* update a skeleton Python script (`moviepro.py`) in order to read input from CSV files, and
+* update a skeleton Python script (`moviepro.py`) in order to read input from CSV files and insert the data into the `cs1656.sqlite` database, and
 * provide SQL queries that answer 12 questions.

 The provided skeleton Python script includes database initialization commands and also includes commands to run the SQL queries and store their output in separate output files, which you should not modify.
 What you should update are the parts of the script that are responsible for reading in the input data and for specifying the 12 SQL queries.